-Employee Records kept for one year after termination Inique name of the event stage, which is a custom retention formula In the information management policy settings.
-Description xplanation of the event stage.
-18 15 States of the vent Types Event Type Employee Termination elect the event types to associate ith this stage.
+ue Employee Records kept for one year after termination nique name of the event stage, hich is a custom retention formula 1 the information management olicy settings. escription xplanation of the event stage.
+15 15 Store State vent Types Event Type Employee Termination elect the event types to associate ith this stage.
 Legal Matter Policy • Use earliest trigger date from all matching event instances.
-At least one event type must include a triggered instance. event type must include a triggered instance.
-O Use latest trigger date from all matching event instances.
-At least one event event type must include a triggered instance.
-Stage Duration event type must include a triggered instance.
-O Use latest trigger date from all matching event instances.
-At least one event
+At least one Use earliest trigger date from all matching event instances.
+At least one event type must include a triggered instance.
+Use latest trigger date from all matching event instances.
+At least one event Use earliest trigger date from all matching event instances.
+At least one event type must include a triggered instance.
+Use latest trigger date from all matching event instances.
+At least one event type must include a triggered instance. tage Duration Use earliest trigger date from all matching event instances.
+At least one event type must include a triggered instance.
+Use latest trigger date from all matching event instances.
+At least one event type must include a triggered instance.